| Foxes, Weasels,

 small but fierce predators will tackle prey up to the size of arctic hares.
 They are

+usually no problem to larger animals, although they will defend themselves if cornered.
 On a warm spring day, have you caught a glimpse of a dark fur ball

 skittering across the snow that magically vanishes?
 It was probably a lemming (avinngaq)